-Gameplay in both Persona 5 and Persona 5 Royal are the exam same.
-The great thing about the game is that the first 3-7 hours (depending on the time the player is going through Persona 5 Royal) is all tutorials.
+The gameplay in both Persona 5 and Persona 5 Royal are the exam same.
+The great thing about the game is that the first 3-to 7 hours (depending on the time the player is going through Persona 5 Royal) is all tutorials.
 This repeats slowly throughout these few hours.
 Now and then, when a new mechanic is introduced, the game will bring up a pop-up to tell the player how to do it.

-Simple things like not having your gun reloaded after each battle, fast-tracking equipping new (more reliable) weapons, Morgana not being so forceful putting you to bed, minigame improvements which build-up stats, and so much more are a welcome change-up.
+Simple things like not having your gun reloaded after each battle, fast-tracking equipping new (more reliable) weapons, Morgana not being so forceful putting you to bed, minigame improvements that build up stats, and so much more are a welcome change-up.
 After experiencing the overall quality of life changes, I can say that alone is worth playing Persona 5 Royal.
 I cannot go back to the original version alone just based on that.

 The players are just customizing stuff as they see fit and seeing how characters interact with one another.